-The 10 Best Cocktail Bars in Dallas — From Upscale Haunts to Chill Mainstays
+The 17 Best Cocktail Bars in Dallas

 Dallas, TX 75204 | Map

 Situated in a historic Victorian-style house in Uptown, this cocktail bar is a Dallas favorite for drinks and dinner.
-When ordering cocktails, you really can’t go wrong as the bartenders here are pros, but a few stand out such as the Bandido (tequila, poblano liqueur, Topo Chico, etc.), Heave Ho with Japanese whisky, and 90s Baby with vodka, cranberry gin, and more.
-Seasonal drinks also come out every so often so keep an eye out for what is new.
+When ordering cocktails, you really can’t go wrong, as the bartenders here are pros.
+Drinks rotate seasonally, so it always seems like there is something new to try.

+Opened in Old East Dallas in 2023, this neighborhood bar is a collaboration between Gabe Sanchez (Midnight Rambler) and Ryan Payne (Tiny Victories).
+It’s inspired by the 130-person West Texas town of Valentine and offers craft cocktails and a food menu from Chef Misti Norris’ Rainbow Cat.

 This State Thomas neighborhood bar has been serving up stellar cocktails in Uptown since 2014.
-One of the best things about this spot is that they have a liberal happy hour.
-You can get drinks like a Mai Tai, French 75, Moscow Mule, and more for just $5.
-Or, if you’re interested in trying something different, a new menu features champagne cocktails, clear spirit-based drinks, agave-based creations, and whiskey mixtures.
+Drinks range from old favorites to champagne cocktails.
+One of the best things about Parliament is that they have a liberal happy hour.
+All day on Mondays (or anytime it rains), and 5 pm to 8 pm Tuesday through Saturday, you can get drinks like a Mai Tai, Moscow Mule, and more for just $6.

+In 2024, Saint Valentine’s Gabe Sanchez and Ryan Payne reopened the acclaimed Black Swan Saloon — which closed in Deep Ellum in 2020 — in East Dallas.
+In the former Fiction Coffee space, Sanchez and Payne (along with Brian Rutt and Pasha Heidari) have brought the iconic bar back to life.

+Must-try cocktails include the House Freezer Martini, Vampire of Barcelona, and Pineapple Get Down.

-Inside of Houndstooth Coffee at Sylvan Thirty, this under-the-radar cocktail bar opened in 2016.
-Led by bar manager George Kaiho, cocktails are “Japan meets Texas.”
+Inside Houndstooth Coffee at Sylvan Thirty, this under-the-radar cocktail bar opened in 2016.
+After a brief closure, it recently reopened.
 The menu features Jettison “Originals” and classics.
 Favorites include the Matcha Mucho (mezcal and matcha), Tom Kha Gai Guys (gin, coconut cream, lime, mezcal, and more), and Red Headed Oaxacan — a mezcal and tequila-based concoction.

+This iconic Rosewood Mansion on Turtle Creek hotel bar has been serving killer cocktails for years.
+Sit by the fireplace or at the bar and enjoy one of several signature drinks like The Texas Margarita, The Mansion G&T, and Pecan Old Fashioned.

+Short for “Design District Bar,” Double D’s is a This & That Hospitality (Hendy’s, Burger Schmurger) concept.
+The intimate space resembles a living room you would find in the ’70s with cozy couches, wood paneling, a vintage pool table, and checkered flooring.
+There’s even a ceiling mirror above the bar.
+Crafted by operating partners Jermey Elliott and Sung-Joon Koo, the cocktail menu includes specialty draft cocktails, house drinks, and rotating classics.
+A must-try is the espresso martini.

-Another new favorite, this neighborhood bar comes from Beverley’s owner Greg Katz.
-He transformed the former Zippers space on Fitzhugh Avenue to create this slick new, intimate bar.
-Some favorite drinks include the Firing Squad (tequila, hibiscus, ginger, house Tajin) and Clifton Collins.
+This neighborhood bar comes from Beverley’s owner Greg Katz.
+He transformed the former Zippers space on Fitzhugh Avenue to create this slick new, intimate space.
+Some favorite drinks include the Firing Squad (tequila, hibiscus, ginger, house Tajin) and passionfruit vodka fizz.
 Don’t miss the bar bites menu as well.
-The whipped ricotta is a must-try.
+The mini wagyu smashburgers are a must-try.

 This Oaxacan-style Mexican bar in Deep Ellum is great for margaritas and live music.
 Cocktails at Ruins are agave spirit-forward.
-Some favorites include the Azteca 666 with mezcal and tequila, Strangelove with mezcal and pomegranate brandy, and frozen Paloma.
+Some favorites include the Azteca 666 with mezcal and tequila, Smoking Mirror, and frozen Paloma.

+This speakeasy-style spot is attached to the omakase concept, Sushi Bar, in the East Quarter.
+Located in the historic Magnolia Oil service station, the bar can be accessed from the street (or through a secret door after dinner at Sushi Bar).
+Designed by JonesBaker, the space includes U-shaped leather booths in green, gold, and red, as well as a marble-topped walnut bar that is backlit.
+It feels moody and intimate, although it does offer 1,200 square feet of space.
+Make sure to try Ginger’s Old Fashioned or Sotol Sour.

+Opened last year in Fair Park, this new bar comes from Ryan Victor and Lauren Walhstrom.
+It opened in the former Pizza Lounge space in Exposition Park.
+Both owners formerly worked at nearby Las Almas Rotas — one of Dallas’ best mezcal bars.
+The new spot features a cocktail program, beer, wine, and food from chef Josh Harmon (Victory Social).